Oz bar bans heteros

 Gone To The Dogs!

-Joined: 30 Apr 2006
+Joined: Sun Apr 30, 2006 7:46 pm

 What about the straight people who want to accompany their gay friends on a night out, where their gay friends can dance and have a good time without fear of reprisals?

-Whilst at uni, I often accompanied my "gay boyfriends" (as I call them blink ) to dance clubs where, as a straight woman, I felt safe that I wouldn't be harrassed by any men, and where my gay friends could be themselves.
+Whilst at uni, I often accompanied my "gay boyfriends" (as I call them :blink: ) to dance clubs where, as a straight woman, I felt safe that I wouldn't be harrassed by any men, and where my gay friends could be themselves.
 I remember one club, in particular, that had a huge sign in the entrance that said "This is a gay bar.
 If you have a problem with this, please leave."

 Some of the snarkier gays called us straight gals "fag hags", but I didn't care -- and my boyfriend certainly didn't mind because he knew I was in good company.
 In fact, he used to go out with all of us, too.